egardner/ericgardner.info/projects/portrait-day.md

 throughout the day.
 However, it would be helpful for me to know roughly when folks intend to come by so that I can plan accordingly.

-If you plan on dropping by, please let me know when you want to come by simply replying to this email.
+If you plan on dropping by, please let me know when you want to come and I can add you to the schedule below.
 Also, I know that some of you are photographers yourselves – feel free to bring your own camera stuff as well, and let me know if you want to collaborate in some capacity during the day.